Legal

 - Organisational information: name of organisation or employer

-- Matter information: type of legal matter and brief description as submitted through our inquiry form
+- Matter information: type of legal matter and brief description as submitted through the inquiry form

-- Consultation details: preferred dates, time zone, and any pre-consultation notes submitted through our booking platform (Cal.com)
+- Consultation details: preferred dates, time zone, and pre-consultation notes submitted through our booking platform (Cal.com)

 - Correspondence: content of emails, letters, or messages sent to the Firm